Atlas-OS/Atlas/README.md

 ## Disclaimer

-By downloading, modifying, and or utilizing any of these images, you agree to [Microsoft's Terms.](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm) None of these images are pre-activated, and you **must** use a genuine key.
+By downloading, modifying, or utilizing any of these images, you agree to [Microsoft's Terms.](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm) None of these images are pre-activated, you **must** use a genuine key.